-Introd uction i
+Introd uction ii

-dology

-Metric dology 1
+Metho odology 1

 Qualit y Test Results 2

 A. Grade Factors 2

 В. Tannins 6

 C. Chemical Composition 7

 D. Physical Factors 9

-U.S. S Sorghum Grades and Conversions .
-11
+U.S. S Sorghum Supporting Information .12

 U.S. G Grains Council Contact Information (back cover)

-The U.S. Grains Council (Council) is pleased to present the findings from its 2020/2021 Sorghum Quality Report.
-This is the second annual edition of a report designed to provide international customers and other interested parties with accurate, unbiased information about the quality of the U.S. sorghum crop.
-A total of 108 samples were collected from the outbound shipments of U.S. country elevators and large farmers and analyzed for the grade factors established by the U.S. Department of Agriculture as well as chemical composition and other quality characteristics not reported elsewhere.
+The U.S. Grains Council (Council) is pleased to present the findings from its 2023/2024 Sorghum Quality Report.
+This is the fifth annual edition of a report designed to provide international customers and other interested parties with accurate, unbiased information about the quality of the U.S. sorghum crop.
+A total of 104 samples was collected from the outbound shipments of fifteen country elevators and one farmer and analyzed for the grade factors established by the U.S. Department of Agriculture as well as chemical composition and other quality characteristics not reported elsewhere.
 The results are summarized at the U.S. Aggregate level.